 “For Thou hast made us for Thyself and our hearts are restless till they rest in Thee” (Confessions, 398 AD).

 The human heart is a restless heart.
 The soul’s energy, the soul’s instincts, urge us toward something beyond our comprehension– ’till they rest in Thee.’
-This is the highest aims of the soul: unity, divine union.
+This is the highest aim of the soul: unity, divine union with God.